Combine (Half-Life): Civil Protection

-Overwatch
+Transhuman forces

-The Overwatch is the primary Combine military on Earth.
-It consists of biomechanically enhanced humans, who wear heavy body armor and gas masks and are equipped with MP7 submachine guns, Franchi SPAS-12 shotguns, Walther WA 2000 sniper rifles and pulse rifles.
-The markings on their uniforms signify each individual soldier's assignment and rank.
-Elite Overwatch soldiers wear bright white armor with one-eyed helmets and can fire a ball of energy from their pulse rifle, while the rank-and-file wear blue armor.
-Soldiers wielding shotguns wear similar outfits to other Overwatch troops but are equipped with uniforms coloured brown and helmets with orange (instead of blue) eyes.
+The transhuman forces is the primary Combine military ground force on Earth.
+It consists of biomechanically enhanced humans who wear heavy body armor and gas masks.
+They are armed variously with submachine guns, shotguns, sniper rifles, and pulse rifles.
+The markings on their uniforms suggest a difference in specialization.
+Elite soldiers wear bright white armor with one-eyed helmets and can fire a ball of energy from their pulse rifle, while the rank-and-file wear blue, depending on their role as infantry or a shotgunner respectively.
+Soldiers wielding shotguns wear similar outfits to other transhuman soldiers but are equipped with uniforms coloured brown and helmets with orange (instead of blue) eyes.
 Overwatch soldiers typically operate in small groups of four to six using infantry tactics and grenades to flush out and flank the player.
-They occasionally provide support to Combine synths, and often travel to areas by use of gunships and armoured personnel carriers.
-Overwatch soldiers utilize two-way radios to communicate with each other and with headquarters.
-The Overwatch are usually encountered outside City 17, and only appear in the city near the end of the game.
-In Half Life: Alyx, there are four new Overwatch soldiers.
-They also travel in groups, usually of four, called Stabilisation Teams.
-Combine Grunts are the main fighting force, and are equipped with Pulse SMGs and have a red gas tank on their backs, which can be shot at.
-They wear white armour, with black and yellow markings.
-They usually stay back, firing single, accurate bursts, and will fire automatic when you are close to them.
-Combine Ordinals are the leaders of Stabilisation Teams, are equipped with Pulse Rifles.
-They also carry a radio on their back.
-Their armour is white, with yellow markings.
-Their strategy is also to stay far from the player, firing single shots, and only fire fully automatic when you get close enough.
-Combine Chargers (or Wallhammers) are heavy units, equipped with large shotguns, and stunsticks, but the stunstick is not used ingame.
-They also possess arm mounted hard-light shields, with which they can easily push forward, blocking direct fire.
-They wear grey armour, with large shoulder pads, and various blue markings.
-Combine Suppressors are interesting soldiers.
-Their mask is unlike any other seen in the series.
-They also wear heavy armour, and it is coloured grey, with various orange markings.
-All units have the Combine insignia on their armour.
-The Suppressor's job is also to stay back, and, as their name suggests, suppress the player with their heavy machine gun.
-Continuous fire causes the machine gun to overheat, which allows the player an opportunity to return fire.
+They occasionally provide support to Combine synths, and often travel to areas by use of dropships and armoured personnel carriers.
+Transhuman soldiers utilize two-way radios to communicate with each other and with headquarters.
+The transhuman forces are usually encountered outside City 17, and only appear in the city near the end of the game.
+They are commanded by the Overwatch, an unencountered artificial female voice which issues orders such as, "Attention ground units.
+Mission failure will result in permanent off-world assignment.
+Code reminder: sacrifice, coagulate, clamp."